Apple wins big with U.S. tax bill but faces snag on foreign patents

 The treatment of foreign patent profits is important to Apple because shifting those profits overseas was a cornerstone of its tax practices for decades.

 In effect, the company attributes a large portion of the value of its products to patents and other intellectual property such as trademarks.
-Apple then parks that IP in countries with low tax rates and assesses substantial patent royalties on all of its sales, which then flow back to the low-tax locations like Ireland.
+Apple then assigns some of that IP, proportional to overseas sales, to subsidiaries in countries with low tax rates and assesses substantial patent royalties on sales.
+Those royalties then flow back to those low-tax locations, like Ireland.

 The bill has a pair of provisions designed to make that maneuver less alluring.
 One creates a minimum tax on foreign patent income that is expected to come to about 13 percent, said Gavin Ekins, a research economist with the Tax Foundation.